-DEET (chemical name, N,N-diethyl-m-toluamide) is the active ingredient in many insect repellents and bug sprays.
+DEET, also known as N,N-diethyl-m-toluamide, is the active ingredient in many insect repellents and bug sprays.
 Products containing DEET are very safe when used according to the directions.
-Over the long history of DEET use, very few confirmed incidents of toxic reactions to DEET have occurred when the product is used properly.
+There have been very few confirmed incidents of toxic reactions to DEET when the product is used properly.

-Picaridin, also known as KBR 3023, and oil of lemon eucalyptus, or p-menthane 3,8-diol, are other EPA-registered insect repellent chemicals.
-Both are now available in a number of bug sprays and lotions.
+Picaridin, or KBR 3023, and oil of lemon eucalyptus, or p-menthane 3, 8-diol, are other EPA-registered chemicals in insect repellents.
+Both come in a number of bug sprays and lotions.

-Consumers can reduce their own risks when using insect repellents with DEET, picaridin, or oil of lemon eucalyptus by reading and following product labels.
-Follow these precautions:
+You can reduce your risks when using insect repellents with DEET, picaridin, or oil of lemon eucalyptus by reading and following product labels.
+Also, follow these precautions:

 Do not apply bug sprays over cuts, wounds, or irritated skin.

-Use just enough insect repellent to cover exposed skin and/or clothing.
+Use just enough insect repellent to cover exposed skin and clothing.